Published December 2019

 Chart 1: US Equity Market – Sector Weights

-Source: TOBAM calculations – Figures as of September 30, 2019.
+Source: TOBAM calculations – December 31, 2019.
 Key Risks: The value of your investment and the income from it will vary and your initial investment amount is not guaranteed.
 Allocations are subject to change.
 Of note, GICS introduced a new sector classification in September 2018, that impacted US sector weights.
 Please contact us for TOBAM’s view on the reclassification and access to our dedicated dashboard on the topic.

 As concerns about the impact of numerous macro risks, including ‘trade wars’, slowing economic growth and many other factors affecting the macro environment continue, investors may turn to diversification in an attempt to more broadly spread out their risk exposure.
 For investors seeking diversification both within and among broad investment universes using market cap-weighted indices such as MSCI US or MSCI Emerging Markets, they may be surprised to learn that these indices today reflect historically high levels of risk concentrations in a few stocks with large weights and whose price movements have increasingly been moving in similar directions.